brettz9/webappfind/atyourcommand/README.md

 # Higher priority to-dos (mostly longer)

 1. Review **to-dos in code**
+1. Add substitution that can eval encapsulated string
 1. We could allow selectors to check for any children, **not only first child**
 1. **Get working in Chrome; add to Chrome Web Store**